fiji/fiji/README.md

 - MacOSX-PowerPC
 - MacOSX-x86
 - MacOSX-x86_64
+- all platforms supporting Java and a POSIX shell, via bin/ImageJ.sh

 The setup should be as easy as unpacking the (portable) application and starting the Java wrapper.
 The wrapper is a program that starts the Java